Soccer. A fast game that is hard to keep up with.

-Typically the Centre Forward will sit high up the pitch and will make darting runs into the box to unsettle defenders, in order to break the defense apart and score goals.
+Typically, the center forward will sit high up the pitch and make darting runs into the box to unsettle defenders, break the defense apart, and score goals.

 A good center-forward is physically strong and acts as a target man.
-Their great aerial presence in the box, allows them to win contests against opposition center-backs and head in goals.
+Their fabulous aerial presence in the box allows them to win contests against opposition center-backs and head in goals.

-Aside from being physical, they also need to have an explosive turn of pace, to break the defensive line, collect a pass, and take a shot on goal.
-It is a hard skill to master, but a world-class center-forward, who can bag your team 20 goals per season is priceless.
+Aside from being physical, they also need to have an explosive turn of pace to break the defensive line, collect a pass, and take a shot on goal.
+It is a complex skill to master, but a world-class center-forward who can bag your team 20 goals per season is priceless.

 Top center-forwards are:

 - Strong on the ground and in the air.